Frequently Asked Questions

 Members of the library are automatically enrolled in our twice-a-month newsletter when they join the library.
 If you are not a member and would like to get the newsletter, you can subscribe here.
 If you wish to unsubscribe, simply click on “Unsubscribe” at the bottom of a newsletter.

-If you live in the Westbank Library District, which covers households within the Eanes School District, you are eligible for a free Family Membership.
+If you live in the Westbank Community Library District or the Eanes Independent School District, you are eligible for a free Family Membership.